Skip to main content

 • Attorney referral: If bad faith is present or the stakes are high enough to justify legal representation.

-Accepting an initial payment does not close your claim.
-You have the right to supplement your claim with additional damage discovered during repairs.
-This happens constantly.
-A contractor opens up a wall and finds more damage than was visible from the surface.
-The insurer must evaluate and pay for legitimate supplements.
+An initial payment does not necessarily close the claim.
+Most California homeowner policies contemplate supplemental claims when additional damage is discovered during repairs — a contractor opens up a wall and finds more damage than was visible from the surface.
+Under the Fair Claims Settlement Practices Regulations, the insurer is generally obligated to investigate documented supplements and pay covered amounts.

 The supplement process works like this: